SU-NCS/Intro_to_programming/course-overview.md

 ### Session 1: What's a program?
 What is Python?

 This week we take a high level view of programming.
 We also introduce Python, what it is, where it comes from, and why we're using it.
-We also how to setup Python on CodeAnywhere.

-#### Activity 1: What's a program?

-In this session we take a high level view of programming.
-We also introduce Python, what it is, where it comes from, and why we're using it.

 * Introduce the concepts of **sequencing**, acting on **conditional** tests, **looping**, and **I/O** used as applied to everyday activities
 * Introduce the concepts of Input/Output and discuss local I/O with the **console**,  **files** and **remote** I/O via the Internet with API's

+#### Activity 1: What's a program?

 #### Activity 2: Setup Dev Environment for Python 3 and Write Code

-In the second activity for this week, we setup a development environment,  introduce variables and write our first program.
+---

 ### Session 2: Sequencing, Variables and Types, Console I/O